Why do your beliefs matter? Thoughts become beliefs, then these become our values, and our values become actions.

 Every choice starts with a thought.
 The space between an idea and a belief is sometimes imperceptible—time and space curious elements of perception.
 We may not realize that the seeds others have planted impact our decision.
 If we are lucky, we may take the time to wrestle with our thoughts before deciding.

 We don’t have to believe everything we think.
-We should not believe everything that we think.
 It’s possible to entertain ideas without accepting them.
 The real problem starts with basing our beliefs about the world on things that we cannot prove.
 When thoughts become beliefs without a basis, we start down a slippery slope.

 Some beliefs are part of our instincts.
 For instance, many people are afraid of heights.
 They become fearful of looking out windows in tall buildings.
 So, fear of falling is a pre-programmed belief.

-Groupthink manipulation attaches arbitrary beliefs to our instinctual fears.
+Groupthink manipulation is an umbrella of psychological brainwashing methods, which includes propaganda and censorship.
+Its main tools are self-hypnosis and group hypnosis.
+With these tools, they can attach arbitrary beliefs to our instinctual fears.
 Religion uses this powerful propaganda machine to install harmful judgments.
-These judgments are used to justify negative bias, prejudice, and discrimination.
+These judgments justify negative bias, prejudice, and discrimination.

 The dominant cultural narrative programs us to judge from an early age.
-It teaches us to judge using a filter with harmful religious, ethnic, and racial bias and prejudice.
+It teaches us to use harmful religious, ethnic, and racial bias and prejudice.
 One thing is for sure, what we believe influences how we view the world.
 Our thoughts become beliefs, but we can change them when we get new evidence.
 We should change our beliefs if we find what we believe is wrong.

 Beliefs Become Our Values